 Risiera di San Sabba

 Anyone visiting Trieste should also visit the Risiera di San Sabba.
-Plant for rice piling from 1913 to 1943 which the Nazis transformed into a prison camp for the deportation and physical elimination of hostages, partisans, political prisoners and Jews.
-More than 3,500 people were killed and 8,000 deported to the extermination camps of Northern Europe.
-The chimney and crematorium were blown up by the Nazis in an attempt to hide their crime but their presence was witnessed by survivors.
+Plant for rice piling from 1913 to 1943, which the Nazis transformed into a prison camp for the deportation and physical elimination of hostages, partisans, political prisoners, and Jews.
+More than 3,500 people were killed, and 8,000 were deported to the extermination camps of Northern Europe.
+The chimney and crematorium were blown up by the Nazis in an attempt to hide their crime, but their presence was witnessed by survivors.
 Today the Risiera is a museum.

 Faro della Vittoria